 bottles per grow period.

 The humidity will decrease because of the ventilation in the grow room.
-To measure the humidity , you need a hygrometer.
-A high relative humidity is very important for the seedlings in the beginning of the cycle (between 60% and 75%).
-At the end it is
+To measure the humidity, you need a hygrometer.
+The high relative humidity is very important for the seedlings at the beginning of the cycle (between 60% and 75%).
+In the end it is

 important to keep the RH low (40% to 50%) because it could cause the buds to rot.
 If the humidity is too high, you need to exhaust more air.
 If the humidity is too low you could first try to increase it by hanging some wet (clean!) towels or sheets in the room and by often spraying the underside of the leaves (normal tap water).
 If this is not sufficient you might consider buying a humidifier.